-Students have also been given a copy of this Examination Booklet which gives them information and reminders pertinent to Chew Valley students which, again, includes the notices listed above.
+We have created this Examination Booklet to gives Students and Parents information and reminders pertinent to Chew Valley school which, again, includes the notices listed above.
 We would also urge Parents and Carers to read the Examination Booklet so everyone is familiar with the content.

 Staff will give students support and assistance towards preparing for their final examinations throughout the next few weeks.
-Deadlines for coursework and dates for Controlled Assessments/Non Examination Assessments are set by class teachers and will vary depending upon your son/daughter's subject choices.
+Deadlines for coursework and dates for Controlled Assessments/Non Examination Assessments are set by class teachers and will vary depending upon your childs subject choices.

-It may be of some assistance to parents/carers to have some overview of what to anticipate throughout the forthcoming academic year but please note, all dates below are provisional:-
+It may be of some assistance to parents/carers to have some overview of what to anticipate throughout the forthcoming academic year but please note, all dates are provisional.